Is a market melt-up coming? Yep.

 Second, because interest rates rise when inflation rises, the Fed blatantly lies about U.S. inflation, a clever little Wall Street secret that I have made mathematically clear in a full report, The Inflation Lie.
 Full stop.
 Period.

 Despite such dishonesty, debt, and distortion, we must accept the signals for now and not “fight the Fed.”
-Because now, however disingenuous, “acommodative,” heroic (to some) or corrupt the Fed is, we must nevertheless accept that even a corrupt cop is still a cop.
+Because now, however disingenuous, “acommodative,” heroic (to some) or corrupt (to others) the Fed is, we must nevertheless accept that even a corrupt cop is still a cop.
 In other words: Don’t fight him…

 Again, as long as the Fed wants to (and can) keep rates low, the markets will continue to rise.